-- How does your internal environment (i.e. integration of a gender lens in product design or lack thereof, etc) affect the uptake of your products or services by women farmers? - How does your external environment (i.e social cultural norms, policies that don't favor women farmers, etc.) affect your work with women smallholder farmers?
+- " How does your internal environment (i.e. integration of a gender lens in product design or lack thereof, etc) affect the uptake of your products or services by women farmers? - " How does your external environment (i.e social cultural norms, policies that don't favor women farmers, etc.) affect your work with women smallholder farmers?

-What are the key objectives?
+What is the problem statement?

-• What are the specific goals you hope to achieve with your gender transformation journey?
+" What are the specific goals you hope to achieve with your gender transformation journey?